clc3-CloudComputing/clc3-ws24/README.md

 # Cloud Computing

-This repository maintains the content for the practical part of the course Cloud Computing and consists of the following topics:
+This repository contains the exercises for the practical part of the course Cloud Computing and consists of the following topics:
 - Containers and Docker
 - Continuous Integration
 - Kubernetes